MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-management-pack-delivery.md

 The package includes the following files:

-- **SQLServerMP.Windows.msi** — a set of MP and MPB files for monitoring of SQL on Windows.
+- **SQLServerMP.Windows.msi**—a set of MP and MPB files for monitoring of SQL on Windows.
-- **SQLServerMP.Linux.msi** — a set of MP and MPB files for monitoring of SQL on Linux.
+- **SQLServerMP.Linux.msi**—a set of MP and MPB files for monitoring of SQL on Linux.

 Management Pack for SQL Server consists of the following files: